mcustiel/phing-static-code-analysis-for-composer-projects/README.md

-# Static code analysis for php/composer projects
+# Static code analysis for php/composer projects using Phing

 This is a Phing build file that I generally use to run static code analysis tools and phpunit in my composer projects.